SolUrsi/IKT222-Assignment-3/README.md

 git clone https://github.com/SolUrsi/IKT222-Assignment-3.git
 ```

+Navigate to the root directory of the cloned repository.
 Now copy the contents of `.env.example` into a new environment `.env` and change the SECRET_KEY variable to a secure string.
 This will be used by Flask to verify sessions:

 ```bash
 cp .env.example .env
 ```

-From here you may build the Docker image and run it in Docker Compose:
+From here you may build the Docker image and run it in Docker Compose.
+The database structure will be automatically created in the ./data directory during the build process.

 ```bash
 sudo docker compose build && sudo docker compose up -d